epfl-ada/ada-2023-project-sugarpandaddies5/README.md

 - Can we accurately predict the result of the test based only on information contained in the MCU Movie Corpus ?

 ## Additional Datasets
-- Bechdel Test results : dataset containing a pass/fail marker for 1795 films, as well as budget information.$
+- Bechdel Test results : dataset containing a pass/fail marker for 1795 films, as well as budget information.
 - CPI per country : dataset giving inflation information for a range of countries.
 It is important to adjust box office revenue for inflation, especially considering that certain movies studied were produced over 100 years ago when money had a very different value.

+## Methods
+### Part 1 : Data clean up and pre-processing
+### Part 2 : General analysis
+### Part 3 : Critical study of the Bechdel test
+### Part 4 : Prediction and determination of confounding factors